github/developer.github.com/content/changes/2014-08-05-team-memberships-api.md

 You should change all your [add team member][add-team-member] requests to use the new [add team membership][add-team-membership] endpoint.
 This new endpoint works exactly the same as the old one, with one important change: if the membership being added is for a user who is unaffiliated with the team's organization, that user will be sent an invitation via email.

-This means that, unlike the [add team member][add-team-member] endpoint, a successful request to the [add team membership][add-team-membership] endpoint does *not* guarantee that the user is now a member of the team.
+Unlike the [add team member][add-team-member] endpoint, a successful request to the [add team membership][add-team-membership] endpoint does *not* guarantee that the user is now a member of the team.
 If you're trying to migrate to the new endpoint and need to know when a user has been successfully added (not just invited) to a team, please check out [TeamAddEvent][team-add-event].

 ### Preview period